status-im/nim-chronicles/README.md

 ## Teaching Chronicles about your types

-Properties logged by `chronicles` go through a formatting process that can be customized, depending on the log format.
+Properties logged by `chronicles` go through a formatting pipeline that can be customized, depending on the log format.

+For example, a `git` logger would use the short hash in text formats and the full SHA1 hash in `json`.

+How `chronicles` presents a property can be customized using `formatIt` and `expandIt`, though which each property is passed before formatting.

 When choosing how to log a type, prioritise brevity in text outputs and completeness in `json`.

-For example, a `git` logger would use the short hash in text formats and the full SHA1 hash in `json`.

-### Customizing `textlines`, `textblocks`

-In the text formats (`textlines` and `textblocks`), the Nim's standard `$` operator will be used to convert the logged properties to strings, with `formatIt` and `expandIt` providing customization options.
+### Formatting transformation

+Before properties are passed to log outputs like `textlines` and `json`, they are transformed using the `expandIt` and `formatIt` transformations.

+The default transformation simply passes the property to the output unaltered, letting the output format it using its own defaults.

 #### `formatIt`